g-patin/msdb/docs/databases-files.md

 In this section, you will learn more about the databases files.
 The latter consists of txt and csv files in which information related to the analyses of materials can be stored.
-A short description of each files is provided in Table 1.
+A short description of each file is provided in Table 1.

 The txt files are more basic and usually consist of a list of information.
 The two csv files are a bit more complex, they gather many information about the objects and projects and often make use of the information available in the txt files.
-The latter can be viewed as "ressources" that you keep up-to-date that can be used and combined to describe your objects and projects.
+The latter can be viewed as "ressources" that you keep up-to-date and that can be used and combined to describe your objects and projects.

-&nbsp;
+The databases files are stored in a folder on your local computer for which you will need to provide a name when [creating the files](https://g-patin.github.io/msdb/create-databases/).
+In other words, we assign a name to a path object so that we only need to refer to the name for the program to find the databases files on your computer.

 Table 1.
 Description of the databases files.